Hotels | Flights | Tours | Travel_Insurance

 Phi Phi Islands

-Phi Phi Islands by Speedboat
+Read All About the Phi Phi Islands

 Koh Yao Noi & Koh Yao Yai

-These two islands are truly an escape.
-They are part of Phang Nga province and lie to the east of Phuket approximately halfway between Phuket and Krabi.
+Great views from Koh Yao Noi across to Krabi BayThese two islands are truly an escape.
+They are to the east of Phuket approximately halfway between Phuket and Krabi.
 The local Muslim population has strived to maintain their way of life and the natural beauty of their islands while still welcoming visitors.
 They are wonderfully friendly people and you will rarely pass someone without seeing a smile.
-In respect to the local religion, you should dress modestly and only drink alcohol within your resort or other establishments that sell it.
+The attractions of these islands are the tranquility and the lovely scenery.
+They are also a great base from which to explore Phang Nga Bay and Krabi Bay.

 Koh Bon

-Koh Lon (koh lone)
+Koh Lon (Koh Lone)

 The small resident population is mostly Muslim and make their living farming and fishing.